-0x05-Bits[6:0] Red Channel Gain Adjust
+0x05 6:0 Red Channel Gain Adjust MSBs

 The 7-Bit Red Channel Gain Control.
-The AD9983A can accommodate input signals with a full-scale range of between 0.5 V and 1.0 V p-p.
-Setting the red gain to 127 corresponds to an input range of 1.0 V. A red gain of 0 establishes an input range of 0.5 V. Note that increasing red gain results in the picture having less contrast (the input signal uses fewer of the available converter codes).
-Values written to this register do not update until the following register (Register 0x06) has been written to 0x00.
-The power-up default is 100 0000.
+The AD9981 can accommodate input signals with a full-scale range of between 0.5 V and 1.0 V p-p.
+Setting the red gain to 511 corresponds to an input range of 1.0 V. A red gain of 0 establishes an input range of 0.5 V. Note that increasing red gain results in the picture having less contrast (the input signal uses fewer of the available converter codes).
+Values written to this register will not be updated until the LSB register (R0x06) has also been written.
+The power-up default is 1000000.